13 Best Cyberpunk TV Shows to Watch Right Now

 • IMDb ratings: 8.0

 Anyone who has completed the story-driven game Detroit: Become Human will enjoy this one.
-It follows a similar scenario in which an elderly human officer is teamed with an android companion.
+It follows a similar scenario: an elderly human officer is teamed with an android companion.

-However, as the series examines what it is to be a human being, the android he’s partnered with may influence him and change his mind on robots.
+However, as the series examines what it means to be human, the android he’s partnered with may influence him and change his mind about robots.

 Leave a Reply